-“The vibe for yellow is inquisitive, busy, and curious,” Michaela says.
-“You always see a little to do list in their head.
+“The vibe for yellow is inquisitive, busy, and curious,” Firester says.
+“You always see a little to-do list in their head.
 They’re very scheduled.”
-Yellow people also love immersing themselves in practical forms of art such as baking, interior design, and sewing.
+Yellow people also love immersing themselves in practical forms of art, such as baking, interior design, and sewing.
 You’ll often see them in jobs like therapists, directors, and accountants.
 And when it comes to working out, they love things with form like yoga and Pilates.

 Hanekamp adds that yellow has a strong focus on joy.
 “It’s usually around incredibly intelligent people,” she says.

-Michaela sees a green aura as as super intelligent visionaries who are very innovative and driven by logic.
+Firester sees a green aura as super intelligent visionaries who are very innovative and driven by logic.
 “They exist in their own reality,” she says.
 Greens are known to be lone wolves who love being outside doing solo activities like hiking.

 Conversely, purples are creative, artistic, emotional, and intuitive.
-“Spiritual evolution is big for them,” Michaela says.
-“They have an It factor.”
+“Spiritual evolution is big for them,” Firester says.
+“They have an 'It' factor.”
 This helps explain why many artists, like Prince and Lady Gaga, have big, purple auras.

 “Red is focused more on the material realm,” Hanekemp says.
 “They aren't just thinking about things but are actually doing them.”